kleberandrade/evolve-kart-unity/README.md

   <img src="Images/result.jpg" width="700"/>
 </p>

+## Acknowledgment

+Thanks to Professor Fernando Osorio for the ideas of the evolution strategy

 ## References

 *   **ANDRADE, KLEBER O.**; JOAQUIM, RICARDO C. ; CAURIN, GLAUCO A. P. ; CROCOMO, MARCIO K. .
 Evolutionary Algorithms for a Better Gaming Experience in Rehabilitation Robotics.
 COMPUTERS IN ENTERTAINMENT, v.
 16, p.
 1-15, 2018.